jpbringas/jpbringas_public_repo/README.md

 # My public code repo
-This is Jorge`s public code repo.
+This is Jorge Luis Padrón Bringas`s public code repo.
 You can get access to review my personal projects as fullstack web developer.
 Have fun and contract me! ;)